btrfs/btrfs-workflow/patch-submission.md

 ## The btrfs helper scripts

-These will generate the github issues for you and send the emails as appropriate.
+These will send the emails as appropriate.
 Copy these somewhere and chmod u+x, or simply add the scripts/ directory to your `$PATH`.

 ## Developer workflow